Azure/azure-signalr/docs/tsg.md

 ### Root cause:
 Client connections can drop under various circumstances:
 1. When `Hub` throws exceptions with the incoming request.
-2. When the server connection it routed to drops, see below section for details on [server connection drops](#server_connection_drop).
+2. When the server connection the client routed to drops, see below section for details on [server connection drops](#server_connection_drop).
-3. When network connectivity issue happens between client and SignalR Service.
+3. When a network connectivity issue happens between client and SignalR Service.
-4. When SignalR Service has some internal errors such as instance restart, failover, deployment, and so on.
+4. When SignalR Service has some internal errors like instance restart, failover, deployment, and so on.

 ### Troubleshooting Guide
-1. Open app server side log to see if anything abnormal took place
+1. Open app server-side log to see if anything abnormal took place
-2. Check app server side event log to see if the app server restarted
+2. Check app server-side event log to see if the app server restarted
-3. Create an issue to us providing time frame, and email the resource name to us
+3. Create an issue to us providing the time frame, and email the resource name to us

 <a name="server_connection_drop"></a>
 ## Server connection drop

-When app server starts, in the background, the Azure SDK starts to initiate server connections to the remote Azure SignalR.
+When the app server starts, in the background, the Azure SDK starts to initiate server connections to the remote Azure SignalR.
 As described in [Internals of Azure SignalR Service](internal.md), Azure SignalR routes incoming client traffics to these server connections.
 Once a server connection is dropped, all the client connections it serves will be closed too.

-As the connections between app server and SignalR Service are persistent connections, they may experience network connectivity issues.
+As the connections between the app server and SignalR Service are persistent connections, they may experience network connectivity issues.
 In the Server SDK, we have **Always Reconnect** strategy to server connections.
 As the best practice, we also encourage users to add continuous reconnect logic to the clients with a random delay time to avoid massive simultaneous requests to the server.

-On regular basis there are new version releases for the Azure SignalR Service, and sometimes the Azure wide OS patching or upgrades or occasionally interruption from our dependent services.
-These may bring in a very short period of service disruption, but as long as client side has the disconnect/reconnect mechanism, the impact is minimal like any client-side caused disconnect-reconnect.
+On a regular basis there are new version releases for the Azure SignalR Service, and sometimes the Azure wide OS patching or upgrades or occasionally interruption from our dependent services.
+These may bring in a very short period of service disruption, but as long as client-side has the disconnect/reconnect mechanism, the impact is minimal like any client-side caused disconnect-reconnect.

-This section describes several possibilities leading to server connection drop, and provides some guidance to how to identify the root cause.
+This section describes several possibilities leading to server connection drop and provides some guidance on how to identify the root cause.

-### Possible errors seen from server side:
+### Possible errors seen from server-side:
 1. `[Error]Connection "..." to the service was dropped`
 2. `The remote party closed the WebSocket connection without completing the close handshake`
 3. `Service timeout.
 30.00ms elapsed without receiving a message from service.`